Kirk Pepperdine

 Time with no Branch514352675337

 As can be seen here, using randomized values made a huge difference.
-While we can assume it’s branch prediction that made the difference I’m not feeling so comfortable with the results and the only way to ease that feeling is to scratch under the surface a wee bit.
+While we might assume that branch prediction has made the difference, I’m not feeling so comfortable with the results and the only way to ease that feeling is to scratch under the surface a wee bit.

 clock_t timeWithNoBranch(int *values) {